tanikasuresh/Airline-Loyalty-Program-Analysis/README.md

 ORDER BY Average_CLV DESC) AS X;
 ```

-6) What is the average number of flights for each combination of demogrpahics (Gender, Education, Marital Status)?
+6) What is the average number of flights for each combination of demographics (Gender, Education, Marital Status)?
 ```sql
 SELECT Gender, Education, Marital_Status, ROUND(AVG(Total_Flights)) AS Average_Flights
 FROM (SELECT f.Loyalty_Number, Gender, Education, Marital_Status, SUM(Total_Flights) AS Total_Flights